 Recipe Variations

-If you have made this strawberry pretzel salad recipe and are looking for some fun ways to switch it up, here are a few creative options for your next potluck dinner.
+If you have made this strawberry pretzel salad recipe and are looking for fun ways to switch it up, here are a few creative options for your next batch:

 • Pineapple: Swap the fresh strawberry slices with fresh pineapple and keep the strawberry Jell-O.